liz-durang/LearningPass/README.md

 Learning Pass is a blockchain learning platform that boosts student engagement and rewards their efforts, democratizing education and decentralizing knowledge

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+# Problem

+Education in disruptive technologies, such as blockchain and Web3, faces significant challenges:

+- **High dropout rates in free courses:**
+  Introductory courses are often free to onboard new users, but this frequently leads to a perception of low value, contributing to high dropout rates and lower student engagement, reducing the educational impact.

+- **Lack of skill validation:**
+  Committed students lack reliable ways to demonstrate their knowledge, as traditional education systems have not yet adapted to this technological revolution.
+This limits the value of courses and the employment opportunities for students.

+- **Limitations in educational platforms:**
+  Most blockchain and Web3 programs are developed by individuals, communities, or protocols that lack dedicated platforms for distributing their content.
+Without a standardized evaluation framework, the educational and professional value of these programs is limited.

+# Solution

+**LearningPass** is a blockchain learning platform that boosts student engagement and rewards their efforts:

+- **Refundable enrollment model:**
+  Students pay an initial fee that is staked and refunded upon completing the course on time, creating a “pay only if you drop out” experience.
+Additionally, they can earn extra rewards for achieving milestones, turning learning into a gainful opportunity.

+- **On-chain Passport:**
+  Each completed course and evaluation is recorded through NFTs in an “On-chain Passport,” facilitating the validation of skills and competencies for potential employers.

+- **Platform as a service for educators:**
+  LearningPass provides an infrastructure for educators to publish and evaluate content on disruptive technologies, fostering diversity and quality in education.

 <!-- Quickstart-->